The growth of the infinite long-range percolation cluster: Proofs of Theorems and

-We obtain after some basic computations that for all $y \in \mathbb{Z}^d$.
-It is straightforward to couple the $k$-ball, $|\mathcal{B}_k|$ to the number of individuals in the first $k$ generations of a supercritical branching random walk with a Poisson distributed offspring size distribution and $\overline{R_*} < a_2$ for some $a_2>1$ follows immediately.
-The branching random walk is the process in which initially one individual (or particle) lives at the origin.
+for all $y \in\mathbb{Z}^d$.
+It is straightforward to couple the $k$-ball, $|\mathcal{B}_k|$, to the number of individuals in the first $k$ generations of a supercritical branching random walk with a Poisson-distributed offspring size distribution and $\overline{R}_* < a_2$ for some $a_2>1$ follows immediately.
+The branching random walk is the process in which, initially, one individual (or particle) lives at the origin.
 This individual stays there forever, although it can only give birth to new individuals during the first time unit of its life.
-This individual gives births to individuals at vertex $x$, according to a Poisson process with rate $\lambda(\|x\|)$.
+This individual gives birth to individuals at vertex $x$ according to a Poisson process with rate $\lambda(\|x\|)$.

-The set $\mathcal{B}_k$ is created by killing upon birth, all individuals that are born on a vertex that is already occupied by another individual.
-From the theory of branching processes \cite{Jage75} we know that there exist a random variable, $W$ which is almost surely finite and a constant $a'_2$, such that for all $k \in \mathbb{N}_{+}$, the number of individuals in the first $k$ generations of such a branching random walk is a.s. bounded above by $W (a'_2)^k$.
+The set $\mathcal{B}_k$ is created by killing upon birth all individuals that are born on a vertex that is already occupied by another individual.
+From the theory of branching processes \cite {Jage75}, we know that there exist a random variable, $W$, which is almost surely finite, and a constant $a'_2$ such that for all $k \in \mathbb{N}_{+}$, the number of individuals in the first $k$ generations of such a branching random walk is a.s. bounded above by $W (a'_2)^k$.